Pelitaiteilija/Space-Game-Asteroids/README.md

 This is the first project where I used Scriptable Objects.
 I generated new base Scriptable Object classes, and use them to hold information about various game objects, such as player-controlled ship's basic stats, and stats of different types of weapons and asteroids.

-I also use some of the features explained in the Unite 2017 talk (Game Architecture with Scriptable Objects)[https://www.youtube.com/watch?v=raQ3iHhE_Kk].
+I also use some of the features explained in the Unite 2017 talk [Game Architecture with Scriptable Objects](https://www.youtube.com/watch?v=raQ3iHhE_Kk).

 ### Runtime Sets